keeferrourke/imgrep/README.md

 ## License
 `imgrep` is free software licensed under the MIT license.

-Copyright (c) 2017 Keefer Rourke, Ivan Zhang, and Thomas Dedinsky.
+Copyright (c) 2017 Keefer Rourke and Ivan Zhang.

 See LICENSE for details.